Power Outages, Water Shortages As Texas Shivers - UrduPoint

 Even though the Arctic air mass was beginning to lose its grip on an area of the country not used to such extreme cold, the frigid temperatures would continue, the NWS said.

-"The Arctic air will also continue over the Plains and Mississippi Valley with temperatures of 25 to 40 degrees below average," the NWS reported Wednesday afternoon.
+"Record cold daily maximum and minimum temperatures are likely to transpire in the South Central US through Saturday morning," it said early Thursday.

-US President Joe Biden was forced to push a visit to the Pfizer Covid-19 vaccine manufacturing site in Kalamazoo, Michigan to Friday due to the inclement weather.
+"The Plains and Mississippi Valley can expect daily temperature anomalies ranging between 20 and 30 degrees below normal."
+President Joe Biden was forced to postpone until Friday a visit to the Pfizer Covid-19 vaccine manufacturing site in Kalamazoo, Michigan, while Federal government offices in Washington were to be closed Thursday.

 More than 30 storm-related deaths have been reported by media in the United States since the cold weather arrived last week, many in traffic accidents.

-Hundreds of thousands of residents of the Texas metropolis of Houston are suffering from both power outages and a loss of water pressure.
+Hundreds of thousands of residents of the Texas metropolis of Houston were suffering from both power outages and a loss of water pressure.

 "Water pressure is very low," Houston Mayor Sylvester Turner tweeted.
 "Please do not run water to keep pipes from bursting."
-Several Texas cities advised residents to boil their water before drinking it or using it for cooking.
+Nearly seven million Texans were being advised to boil their water before drinking it or using it for cooking, Toby Baker, who heads the Texas Commission on Environmental Quality said Wednesday, adding that nearly 264,000 people were impacted by non-operational water systems.

 David Hernandez, 38, spent the night at a Houston church with other people who have fled their homes.